kostaskonkk/datmo/README.md

 A simple way to do this is by separating clusters, based on the inbetween euclidean distance of LIDAR measurements.
 Therefore, if the distance of two consequtive LIDAR measurements is greater than a predefined threshold distance the two points are divided in two separate clusters.
 ![Visualization of the breakpoint clustering algorithm](https://github.com/kostaskonkk/datmo/raw/master/images/clustering.png)
+However, since LIDAR measurements become less dense as the distance from the sensor increases, objects For this reason, the threshold distance should be adapted in a way that it increses in relation with the range distance.
-The LIDAR measurements are clustered with the Adaptive Breakpoint Detector algorithm.
+In this system, this is achieved by using the Adaptive Breakpoint Detector algorithm.
+Its operation is visualized in the right side of the above figure and the equation that it uses is given below it.

 ### Rectangle Fitting and L-shape extraction
+In this step, rectangles are fitted onto the extracted clusters are fitted with rectangles.
-The clusters are furthermore fitted with rectangles to facilitate the tracking and shape estimation of vehicles.
+This is done to increase the tracking accuracy and shape estimation of rectangular objects.
-The rectangle fitting is based on the Search-Based Rectangle Fitting algorithm developed by Zhang et al., 2017 [2].
+The algorithm used for rectangle fitting is the Search-Based Rectangle Fitting algorithm developed by Zhang et al., 2017 [2].
 ![Rectangle Fitting](https://github.com/kostaskonkk/datmo/raw/master/images/rectangle_fitting.png)
+After rectangle fitting, L-shapes are extracted from all the rectangles.
+L-shapes represent the corner of the rectangle closer to the sensor and its two adjacent sides.
+Therefore, every L-shape contains five measurements, the position of the corner point, the orientation of the rectangle (theta) and the length of its sides (L1, L2).

 ## Tracking